huggingface/blog/bloom-megatron-deepspeed-technology.md

 ## DP+PP+TP

-To get an even more efficient training a 3D parallelism is used where PP is combined with TP and DP.
+To get an even more efficient training PP is combined with TP and DP  which is called 3D parallelism.
 This can be seen in the following diagram.

 ![dp-pp-tp-3d](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/parallelism-deepspeed-3d.png)

 This diagram is from a blog post [3D parallelism: Scaling to trillion-parameter models](https://www.microsoft.com/en-us/research/blog/deepspeed-extreme-scale-model-training-for-everyone/), which is a good read as well.

-Since each dimension requires at least 2 GPUs, here you'd need at least 8 GPUs.
+Since each dimension requires at least 2 GPUs, here you'd need at least 8 GPUs for full 3D parallelism.

 ## ZeRO DP+PP+TP